dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     4. The match succeeds if all entry subpatterns match.

-    *Note that, unlike with lists, a matched map may have additional entries that are not checked by the pattern.*

 *   **Record**:

     1. If the runtime type of `v` is not a record type with the same type as